Dutch National Ballet presents

 Wubkje Kuindersma, Ernst Meisner and Remi Wörtmeyer

 In his entire career, Beethoven wrote only a single ballet: Die Geschöpfe des Prometheus – an allegorical ballet d’action composed in 1801 for the imperial court at Vienna.
 The music was well-received, but apart from a brief synopsis – Prometheus steals fire from the gods to give to two mortals – nothing of the choreography survives.
-In Back to Beethoven, Dutch National Ballet presents the world première of a new, abstracted translation of the Die Geschöpfe des Prometheus.
+In Beethoven, Dutch National Ballet presents the world première of a new, abstracted translation of the Die Geschöpfe des Prometheus.
 Following in the footsteps of the DNB’s original three ‘Vans’ and their 1975 co-creation Collective Symphony, Beethoven’s ballet will be recreated by a trio of rising young choreographers: Wubkje Kuindersma, Ernst Meisner and Remi Wörtmeyer.

 Ludwig van Beethoven is considered one of the greatest composers ever to have lived, on a par with Bach and Mozart.
 At the age of 11 he could already play Bach’s entire Das wohltemperierte Klavier by heart and was writing his own compositions.
 Later he studied with Joseph Haydn and Johann Schenk in Vienna, forming part of the so-called First Viennese School, alongside Mozart and Haydn.
 It was also Beethoven who paved the way for Romantic music, stressing the expression of personal emotions.
 Around 1800 he began to experience the first signs of deafness.
 In his later years he became paranoid and isolated, composing his final, often misunderstood, works in a world of silence.

 Choreography Wubkje Kuindersma, Ernst Meisner, Remi Wörtmeyer

 Choreography Hans van Manen